-In 2018, the United Arab Emirates set out an ambitious plan to leverage blockchain healthcare to improve the lives of its citizens.
-The initiative set the country on a path to become a blockchain-based government by 2021.
+In 2018, the United Arab Emirates set out on an ambitious plan to use blockchain technology to improve the lives of its citizens.
+The initiative set the country on a path to become a fully functional blockchain-based government by 2021.
 Sectors such as banking, transportation, and healthcare in the UAE will use blockchain technology to be more efficient and responsive.
 While the country as a whole has made strides, Dubai is farther along than other Emirates, especially in the healthcare sector.
 Here are some of the ways the Emirate is positioning itself as the first blockchain-powered city.

 Strides in UAE blockchain healthcare

 During GITEX Technology Week in 2018, the Dubai Healthcare City Authority and Dubai Health Authority (DHA) agreed to link healthcare professionals’ licensing data with a blockchain system.
 Using blockchain technology, both government bodies will link the Masaar e-services portal and Sheryan smart licensing system for licensed healthcare professionals from anywhere in the world.

 This innovation is especially favorable for healthcare innovators and professionals who are looking to invest in the rapidly growing city.
 Linking the DHA smart licensing system and Dubai Healthcare City Authority portal will allow potential healthcare providers to apply to obtain a license from anywhere in the world.
 Given the list of over 100 licenses available on Masaar e-services, potential healthcare professionals and investors will have a wide range to choose from.
 Blockchain technology will make finding out license requirements, procedures, obtainment, and renewal for professionals who intend to practice in Dubai seamless.
 This also applies to healthcare innovators and companies seeking to invest in Dubai.

 Du, Dhonor HealthTech partner up